vic-ma/howtodismantle.github.io/_posts/2025-09-01-Hub-Flows-III-One-PLC-to-Feed-Them-All-Using-Peakboard-Flows-to-Share-and-distribute-Siemens-S7-Values.md

   - name: SiemensS7Consumer.pbmx
     url: /assets/2025-09-01/SiemensS7Consumer.pbmx
 ---
-Hub Flows let you run automated tasks the background without any user interaction.
-We covered the basics of Hub Flows in [part I](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html) and [part II](/Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.html) of our Hub Flows series.
+Hub Flows let you run automated tasks the background, without any user interaction.
+We covered the basics of Hub Flows in [Part I](/Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.html) and [Part II](/Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.html) of our Hub Flows series.
 In this article, we'll take a look at another typical use case with Hub Flows.

 ## The scenario